FAIR Local Search Guide

 • Use a hybrid path when a Milwaukee or Wisconsin appraiser can document physical condition and a remote or regional specialist can support category-specific valuation analysis.

-• Document deadlines early for probate, insurance claim, divorce, charitable donation, estate, advisor-reviewed, relocation, or court-related work.
+• Document deadlines early for probate, insurance claim, divorce, donation, estate, advisor-reviewed, relocation, or court-related work.

 Prepare one quote packet for every Wisconsin candidate

 A consistent packet reduces back-and-forth and makes fee comparison more reliable.
-Send the same facts to each Milwaukee or Wisconsin candidate before choosing the route.
+Send the same facts to each candidate before choosing the route.

 • Include location, access constraints, number of rooms or items, object categories, deadline, intended use, and whether on-site inspection is required.